AbhishekShahu34/Oritso_Assignment-Abhishek-/README.md

 ## Overview
 This project is a Task Management Web Application developed as part of an interview assignment.
-It allows users to create, update, view, filter, and deactivate tasks.
+It allows users to create, update, view, filter, and delete tasks.

 The application is built using **ASP.NET Core MVC (.NET 8)** with **SQL Server** as the database.
 All database operations are performed using **Dapper ORM** and **System.Data.SqlClient** with